Shaik8327/UserRegistration_CRUD/README.md

 ## Setup Instructions

 ### Here are the instructions for setting up your Eclipse project if you're deploying the RegisterUser_Crud project locally in Eclipse:
+1. Use SqlScript
+        -Regisration.sql
+      in mysql workbench to create the database and table.

-1. Create a New Dynamic Web Project in Eclipse
-  Open Eclipse and go to the File menu.
+2. Create a New Dynamic Web Project/Maven project in Eclipse Open Eclipse and go to the File menu.
     Select New > Dynamic Web Project.
     In the New Dynamic Web Project window:
     Project Name: Enter RegisterUser_Crud as the project name.
     Target Runtime: Select your Apache Tomcat or any other servlet container you're using.
     If you haven't configured Tomcat in Eclipse yet, click on New Runtime and select Apache Tomcat (download and configure it first if required).
     Dynamic Web Module Version: Choose the appropriate version (usually 3.0 or 4.0 depending on your Tomcat version).
   Click Finish to create the project.

-2. Organize Project Structure
+4. Organize Project Structure
     Now, set up the folder structure inside your newly created project.

-    2.1.
+    3.1.
 Create Folders for Frontend, Backend, and Configurations Frontend Files (JSP):

     In the Project Explorer window, expand the RegisterUser_Crud project.